 However, for your convenience, you can always use another cycling application, such as Strava, for example.
-Stave app is associated with a connected watch or another tracker and keeps you updated about your journey by displaying the distance traveled, the route, traveled segments and other useful information.
+The Strava app is associated with a connected watch or another tracker and keeps you updated about your journey by displaying the distance traveled, the route, traveled segments, and other useful information.

 Good choice of equipment for this simple e-bike model

 The manufacturing quality largely depends on the choice of equipment by the manufacturer.
 The equipment of Nakamura E-Summit 710 is simply amazing.

 Starting with the fork, it is a Suntour XCR 32 lo-coil, which offers 120 mm of travel.
 It is comfortable as well as configurable.

 The bike’s brakes are simply amazing.
 Its braking system is based on a Promax hydraulic system with a 180 mm disc at the front and a 160 mm disc at the rear.

 Its braking system gives off a feeling of security and power to the user that’s very rare in low-cost mountain bikes.

 On the other hand, we did not like Nakamura’s choices in terms of transmission.
 It opted for a 9-speed chainring only and a fairly reduced cassette with 32 teeth.
 Its result is bad as it forces the pilot to wind up when the pedal level assistance reaches its maximum level.
 In short, not a strong choice.